ahodieb/brute/README.md

 # brute
-A utilities i use for problem solving
+Utilities i use for problem solving